Implementation of CAB Report Recommendations

 Recommendation: Create an independent DPS Oversight Body

 Immediately upon forming in 2021, the CAB implementation team began putting in place the plans for a permanent advisory body – a “CAB 2.0.”
-Once formed, this advisory body is expected to serve USC in three areas:
+This ongoing advisory body serves USC in three areas:

-Implemented: As of November 8, 2022, the charter for this permanent advisory body has been approved.
-Recommendations for membership will be solicited in the coming weeks.
-The newly formed CAB is expected to launch in spring 2023.
+Implemented: In November 8, 2022, the charter for this permanent advisory body was approved.
+The newly formed CAB launched in spring 2023.

 Accountability Recommendations